epfl-ada/ada-2023-project-dat4k/README.md

 In this final phase, we aim to construct a generalized model based on observed correlations between temporal aspects and movie characteristics.
 The objective is to predict a movie's release season (Autumn, Winter, Spring, Summer) using classifying algorithms.
 Our approach involves:

   - Scaling features to prevent undue importance on larger-scale attributes (e.g., box office revenue vs. movie runtime).
-Encoding categorical features for distance computation in the KNN algorithm.
+Encoding categorical features for distance computation in the KNN algorithm and for the logistic regression.
   - Randomly dividing the data into training and testing sets.
 The training set is used for model development, while the test set evaluates the model's efficiency.
   - Utilizing correlation-based feature selection to avoid overfitting and reduce computational complexity.
 This process retains features with the most significant variance.
   - Trying three distinct models—KNN, logistic regression, and random forest—to find the most accurate one.
 Tuning hyperparameters for each model before the comparison of metrics like accuracy, F1 score, and ROC curve.